ezsystems/ezpublish-kernel/README.md

 #How to add Service unit tests from ezp-next (using both InMemory and Legacy Storage Handlers)
-* cp ../ezp-next/ezp/Content/Tests/Service/<serviceTest> ezp/Publish/PublicAPI/Tests/Service/<serviceTest>
+* cp ../ezp-next/ezp/Content/Tests/Service/<serviceTest> ezp/Publish/PublicAPI/Tests/Service/<Service>Base.php
-* cd ../ezp-next && git checkout legacyServiceTesting
-* cp ../ezp-next/ezp/Content/Tests/Service/Legacy/<serviceTest> ezp/Publish/PublicAPI/Tests/Service/Legacy/<serviceTest>
-* git checkout master && cd ../publicapi
+* Make it abstract and addopt to inherit from ezp/Publish/PublicAPI/Tests/Service/Base.php
+* Copy existing SectionTest.php in both InMemory/ and Legacy/ folder to <Service>Test.php and addapt it to extend class from above.
-* Addapt to new Interface
+* Addapt tests to new Interface

 #Things to remember when writing unit tests
 * Check return class name type